zenpk/gin-error-handler/README.md

 There are 3 meaningful tags, others stand for default values:

-1. `eh:"err"` - the field with this tag will be returned as a string, its value equals to `err.Error()`
+1. `eh:"err"` - the field with `err` tag will be returned as a string, its value equals to `err.Error()`
-2. `eh:"nil"`||`eh:""` - the field with these two tags will remain the default value of the type
+2. `eh:""` - the field with empty tag will remain the default value of the type
 3. `eh:"pre: "` - the field will be set the same as the variable in `Preset` struct with the same name, e.g. field with `pre: CodeOK` will be set with `Preset.CodeOK` (200, int64).
 Be aware of the spelling: `p`,`r`,`e`,`colon`,`space`.
 The type of the original field and the according "